This post may contain affiliate links. Please read our disclosure policy.

 Serve it in an ice cream cone

-I have a recipe for ice cream cones, which are something of a labor of love.
+I have a recipe for gluten free ice cream cones, which are something of a labor of love.
 It also seems to be getting easier and easier to buy prepared gluten free ice cream cones.

 But as the ice cream containers in the grocery store get smaller and smaller, and their ingredient lists get longer and longer, I find myself more interested than ever in making homemade ice cream.